rytilahti/python-miio/README.md

 * Xiaomi Philips LED Ball Lamp
 * Xiaomi Universal IR Remote Controller (Chuangmi IR)
 * Xiaomi Mi Smart Fan
-* Yeelight light bulbs (only a very rudimentary support, use [python-yeelight](https://gitlab.com/stavros/python-yeelight/) and for a more complete support)
+* Yeelight light bulbs (only a very rudimentary support, use [python-yeelight](https://gitlab.com/stavros/python-yeelight/) for a more complete support)

-*Feel free to crete pull requests to add support for new devices as well as to report missing functionalities in the currently supported devices.*
+*Feel free to create pull requests to add support for new devices as well as to report missing functionalities in the currently supported devices.*

 ## Adding support for other devices

-The [miio javascript library](https://github.com/aholstenson/miio) contains some hints on devices which could be supported, however, the Xiaomi Smart Home gateway ([Home Assistant component](https://github.com/lazcad/homeassistant) already work in progress) as well as Yeelight bulbs are currently not in the scope of this proejct.
+The [miio javascript library](https://github.com/aholstenson/miio) contains some hints on devices which could be supported, however, the Xiaomi Smart Home gateway ([Home Assistant component](https://github.com/lazcad/homeassistant) already work in progress) as well as Yeelight bulbs are currently not in the scope of this project.

 # Installation